seanpmaxwell/React-Ts-Best-Practices/README.md

 #### Name components and their files consistently

-Use PascalCase for component names, and match the filename to the main component it exports:
+PascalCase for components; match the filename to the main export:

 ```text
 Account/